Certifications

 There is no baseline scenario; the calculation is net, i.e. taking into account and deducting emissions from farming (cultivation), processing, transportation and installation.

-Certification by OPENLY takes place on the property (the building is the c-sink) for the benefit of the property owner.
+Certification by OPENLY takes place on the property (the building is the c-sink) in favor of the property owner.

 Use case: